cloudymoma/pubsub-producer/readme.md

 ##### code you need to change before build

-- `topicName` is the Kafka Topic you want to send to
+- `topicName` is the Pubsub Topic you want to send to
-- `"bootstrap.servers": "bootstrap.dingo-kafka.us-central1.managedkafka.du-hast-mich.cloud.goog:9092",` replace the value accordingly to your Kafka server
+- `serviceAccountKeyFilePath` Path of your service account key file, make sure it has the permission to send data to your Pubsub Topic.
 - `case <-time.After(100 * time.Millisecond):`, 1000 means 1 message per second per publisher, smaller number means higher producing rate.
-Completely turn this off could result 429 push back from Kafka.
+Completely turn this off could result 429 push back from Pubsub.
 The program has the backoff strategy, so it shouldn't crash.
 Use it wisely.
 - *Optional*
-  - `numPublishers` number of Kafka publishers concurrently
+  - `numPublishers` number of Pubsub publishers concurrently
   - `numDataGenThreads` number of data generation threads, only increase the number if data pool is constantly empty which may potentially affect the publishing performance
   - `numWorkers` better to keep this same as `numPublishers`, this only pull the data from the pool and fill the data chanel, which is dedicated for each publisher